 Nor should it matter which location you’re examining.

-We expect isotropy and homogeneity, with physical consequences if they’re violated.
+isotropy and homogeneity, with physical consequences if they’re violated.

 Initially, the Big Bang simultaneously occurred everywhere.

 The full suite of what’s present today in the Universe owes its origins to the hot Big Bang.
 More fundamentally, the Universe we have today can only come about because of the properties of spacetime and the laws of physics.
 Without them, we cannot have existence in any form.
 (NASA / GSFC)